 Collateral and Guarantees

-Some of the best banks for small business loans require collateral before approving a loan, while some don’t require you to pay a cent.
+Some of the best banks for small-business loans require collateral before approving a loan, while others won’t need you to pay a cent.
 The same goes for credit unions and online lenders.
-Small business assets are usually used as collateral to make sure the lender is covered.
+Small-business assets are usually used as collateral to make sure the lender is covered.